entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Smithson, T. R., Wood, S. P., Marshall, J. E., & Clack, J. A. (2012).
 Earliest Carboniferous tetrapod and arthropod faunas from Scotland populate Romer's Gap. *Proceedings of the National Academy of Sciences*, *109*(12), 4532–4537. https://doi.org/10.1073/pnas.1117332109

+Clack, J. A. (2002).
+An early tetrapod from 'Romer's Gap'. *Nature*, *418*(6893), 72–76. https://doi.org/10.1038/nature00824

+Clack, J. A., & Finney, S. M. (2005). *Pederpes finneyae*, an articulated tetrapod from the Tournaisian of Western Scotland. *Journal of Systematic Palaeontology*, *2*(4), 311–346.

+Kearsey, T. I., Bennett, C. E., Millward, D., Davies, S. J., Gowing, C. J., Kemp, S. J., Leng, M. J., Marshall, J. E. A., & Browne, M. A. E. (2016).
+The terrestrialization of the Carboniferous coastal plain of the Midland Valley of Scotland. *Palaeogeography, Palaeoclimatology, Palaeoecology*, *457*, 52–69. https://doi.org/10.1016/j.palaeo.2016.05.023

+Marshall, J. E. A., Reeves, E., Bennett, C. E., Davies, S. J., Kearsey, T. I., Millward, D., Smithson, T. R., & Browne, M. A. E. (2019).
+The Devonian–Carboniferous boundary in the Midland Valley of Scotland. *Earth and Environmental Science Transactions of the Royal Society of Edinburgh*, *108*(2–3), 1–27.

+Smithson, T. R., Wood, S. P., Marshall, J. E. A., & Clack, J. A. (2012).
+Earliest Carboniferous tetrapod and arthropod faunas from Scotland populate Romer's Gap. *Proceedings of the National Academy of Sciences*, *109*(12), 4532–4537. https://doi.org/10.1073/pnas.1117332109